georgecatalin/Bare-metal-programming-from-ground-up/README.md

 # Embedded System Bare-Metal Programming for STM32F4xx_MCU

 * The most of the source code examples are applicable to  he STM Nucleo F429ZI.
-* Others apply to the STM32F429I_DISCOVERY1 board.
+* Few other examples apply to the STM32F429I_DISCOVERY1 board.

 In most of the cases, I have specified the target board in the heading of source code files.

 ## A picture of the STM32 Nucleo F429ZI
 ![STM32 Nucleo 144 Development Board](STM32_Nucleo_144.jpg)